rtruo001/AppleTea/README.md

 ##Bin##
+#### Files in here are executables, the command 'node www' would start the entire application
 www- This is where the entire application starts.
-I accidentally used the Express skeleton generator (Which generates a new NodeJS application with files and folders already in place).
-For some reason, Express’s generator separated the server listener into www and the rest into app.js.

-App.js is usually the entry point.
-However www calls app.js in it’s file anyway.
-This is just added modularity for some reason that the express generator created.
-Usually everything can be done in just app.js.

-ANYWAY, app.js and www both set up the Server with Node, Socket.IO, all the middleware, and the routing.
+App.js and www both set up the Server with Node, Socket.IO, all the middleware, and the routing.
 Think of these files as the constructor/initializer for the entire application.

 Usually whenever www or app.js is updated, the server needs to be reopened.